martenframework/realworld/README.md

 ## Frontend development

 This project uses [Gulp](https://gulpjs.com/) and [Webpack](https://webpack.js.org) to bundle the assets of the application.
-Client-side scripts are written using **vanilla JS** and the stylesheets used are the precompiled ones that are [provided by the Realworkd project](https://realworld-docs.netlify.app/docs/specs/frontend-specs/styles).
+Client-side scripts are written using **vanilla JS** and the stylesheets used are the precompiled ones that are [provided by the Realworld project](https://realworld-docs.netlify.app/docs/specs/frontend-specs/styles).
 All the tools necessary to work on the assets of this project should've been installed when running `make` in the previous sections.

 Client-side scripts are stored in the `src/assets/build_dev` folder.
 Whenever those scripts need to be recompiled, the following command can be used: